kylesmile1103/Learn-Frida/README.md

 > frida -U -f <com.someapp> -l <someScript.js>

-While spawning, Frida will pause the app for early instrument purpose, so we need `%resume` to resume the app.
+While spawning, Frida will pause the app for early instrument purpose, so we need `%resume` to resume it.
 Or we can do it automatically by adding `--no-pause` at the end of cmd, also use `-Uf` for brevity.

 > frida -Uf <com.someapp> -l <someScript.js> --no-pause